Galati’s Family Restaurant tradition continues with new owners

 Since 2005, the Galatis have lived and worked in Sebring, moving from Michigan, diligently providing fresh, homemade pizza, lasagna, spaghetti and more, all with homemade sauces, sausage, and pasta mixed and rolled by David Galati himself.
 It takes much hard work to build any business that lasts decades, and the family poured themselves into producing quality comfort foods that are truly classic, time-tested Italian fare.

-The Galati’s youngest son, Anthony, has been a beloved and iconic presence at the restaurant by opening doors and greeting guests, and helping in general with preparation.
+The Galati’s youngest son, Anthony, who has special needs, has been a beloved and iconic presence at the restaurant by opening doors and greeting guests, and helping in general with preparation.
 Many guests sat and ate with him over the years, something which he was quite happy to do.
 Certainly, the younger Galati has been a brand ambassador for the Galati Family Restaurant, and will accompany his parents in their new adventures.
-They also have two other children – one son and one daughter.
+They also have two other children – Samuel, 30, of Sebring, who has worked in all phases of the restaurant but is currently working at Dr. Robert Kimber’s office in Sebring, and Hannelore, 23, of Orlando who is attending college there and has never worked in the restaurant.

 David Galati reminisced about a memorable visit when two gentlemen entered to enjoy the restaurant’s food: The man remarked to one of the waitresses that they flew a certain plane, of which there were only two.
 Curious, David Galati found out that they were pilots who flew a refurbished B-29, which had been used to drop a very significant bomb decades ago.
 Since being repurposed, the plane was being used to fly for a nonprofit in Texas and at air shows.